Vinorelbine

 • Do regular gentle exercise, like going for short walks.

-If you have constipation, contact the hospital for advice.
-Your doctor can give you drugs called laxatives to help.
+If you have constipation, contact the hospital on the 24-hour number for advice.
+They can give you drugs called laxatives to help.

 Feeling sick

-Your doctor will give you anti-sickness drugs to help prevent or control sickness during your treatment.
-Take the drugs exactly as your nurse or pharmacist tells you.
+Your doctor, nurse or pharmacist will prescribe anti-sickness drugs to help prevent or control sickness.
+Take the drugs exactly as they tell you to, even if you do not feel sick.
 It is easier to prevent sickness than to treat it after it has started.

-If you feel sick, take small sips of fluids often and eat small amounts regularly.
+If you feel sick, take small sips of fluid often and eat small amounts regularly.
 It is important to drink enough fluids.
-If you continue to feel sick, or are sick (vomit) more than once in 24 hours, contact the hospital as soon as possible.
+If you continue to feel sick, or if you are sick (vomit) 1 to 2 times in 24 hours, contact the hospital on the 24-hour number as soon as possible.
 They will give you advice.
-Your doctor or nurse may change the anti-sickness drug to one that works better for you.
+They may change your anti-sickness treatment.
+Let them know if you still feel sick.

 Sore mouth and throat